avaniobroi-lgtm/FocusFun/README.md

 ## Team Contributions

-- [Name 1]: [Specific contributions - e.g., Frontend development, API integration, etc.]
+- Adarsh: Frontend development, API integration, and Documentation.
-- [Name 2]: [Specific contributions - e.g., Backend development, Database design, etc.]
-- [Name 3]: [Specific contributions - e.g., UI/UX design, Testing, Documentation, etc.]
+- [Name 2]: UI/UX design and Testing.

 ---

 ## License

-This project is licensed under the [LICENSE_NAME] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **Common License Options:**
 - MIT License (Permissive, widely used)